ermaolaoye/ermaolaoye.github.io/src/5CCE2LOD/cheatsheet.md

 # Binary System
 # Boolean Algebra
 The operator '.' has precedence over '+'

+AND is the operator '.'

+OR is the operator '+'

 ## Single Variable Theorems
 - $X + 0 = X, X.1 = X$ (Identitiees)
 - $X+1 = 1, X.0 = 0$ (Null elements)